shnam7/gulp-build-manager/docs/contents/builders/function-builders.md

 ```

 ## Function as an independent Build task
 Function can be used as a builder itself that can be used as part of BuildSet task dependencies.
-In this case, an unnamed gulp task will be created.<br>
+In this case, an unnamed gulp task will be created.
 Let's see an example:
 ```javascript
 const gbm = require('gulp-build-manager');